 Dehydration can also cause a dog to lick his nose excessively.
 If your dog is panting and licking his nose, he may be trying to cool himself down and increase his saliva production in an attempt to rehydrate himself.

 If you think your dog may be dehydrated, offer him small sips of water.
 If you want this to make it easier, get a water fountain for your pet.
-We recommend the WOpet dog water fountain.
+We recommend the WOpet pet water drinking fountain.

 WOpet water fountain is an automatic water dispenser that can help to ensure your pet always has access to fresh, clean water.
 It’s easy to use and comes with a filter to remove impurities from the water.